epicgdog/focus-app/README.md

 # TODO:
 - customizing each panel
-  - colors, backgrounds, font-families, font-sizes,
+  - font-families, font-sizes,
+  - somehow save all of this
 - animated background
 - save profiles
 - small details